jakroth/wheelsDB2019/README.md

 # wheelsDB2019
-A relational database for a fictional car rental company
+A relational database for a fictional car rental company.

+Built in SQLite for the Database Modelling topic in 2019.